-Personal Independence Payment (PIP) is a benefit for people who have a long term physical or mental disability and need help participating in everyday life or find it difficult to get around.
+Personal Independence Payment (PIP) is a benefit for people who have a long term health condition or disability to help with their extra costs.

 In England and Wales PIP has replaced the Disability Living Allowance (DLA) for people aged between 16 and 64.

-PIP is tax free, is not means tested and you don't need to have paid National Insurance contributions to be entitled to it.
+PIP is tax free, is not means tested and you don't need to have paid National Insurance contributions to get it.

-PIP is awarded according to how your illness or disability affects your ability to carry out certain specified activities, and what help you need with those activities, not your diagnosis.
+PIP is given based on how your health condition or disability affects how you can carry out certain activities, and what help you need with those activities.

-Eligibility for PIP is based on a point system.
-You get a certain number of points depending on whether you meet certain descriptors for the specified activities.
+There is a point system used for PIP.
+You get a certain number of points depending on whether you meet certain 'descriptors' for the specified activities.

-You need a minimum of 8 points to get the standard rate, and 12 points to get the enhanced rate for daily living and/or mobility.
+You need a minimum of 8 points in total to get the standard rate of PIP, and 12 points to get the enhanced rate for daily living and/or mobility.

 Daily living component weekly rate

 - Standard rate: £23.70

 It’s a good idea to get supporting information from your doctor, social worker or care worker.